johnny-elias/Miles/README.md

-# Miles
-# ✈️ AwardFlightFinder
+# Miles ✈️

 **The open-source “Google Flights for miles.”**
-AwardFlightFinder crawls airline & partner award inventories, converts rewards prices into ¢/point, and sends real-time alerts when seats you care about appear—all in a modular, developer-friendly monorepo.
+Miles crawls airline & partner award inventories, converts rewards prices into ¢/point, and sends real-time alerts when seats you care about appear—all in a modular, developer-friendly monorepo.

 ---